IHE/HIE-Whitepaper/README.md

 Two structured and coded health specific document types are Clinical Document Architecture (CDA) and Fast Health Interoperability Resources (FHIR) documents.
 Both of these formats are defined by HL7.
 CDA has received much of the attention over the past 20 years, with FHIR emerging in 2010s.
 FHIR initial focus was on an interactive query/response model referred to as "REST"; but FHIR has a "Document" encoding as well.
 The FHIR Document model has a top level resource that sets the context, content, and flow of the FHIR Document, and that is followed by copies of the data resources; all of this is encoded into a single bundle.
 This single bundle is able to be managed in Document Sharing just like any other Document.

 The FHIR Document has a benefit of being made up of the same resources that one would get from a Query/Response API.
 There is clear identity (.id) of each of these resources to so they are clearly distinct, which can be used for tracking if the data contained previously known.
-The FHIR Document model includes more consistant metadata and provenance for each resource.
-This traceability makes accessing the content within a FHIR Document more consistant limiting unnecessary duplication of data.
+The FHIR Document model includes more consistent metadata and provenance for each resource.
+This traceability makes accessing the content within a FHIR Document more consistent limiting unnecessary duplication of data.
 This model enables more easy on the Content Consumer.

 ## 2.4 Longitudinal Patient Record